 A case study of an experience from your ministry shared on-line with core group

-Thesis Project and Oral Defense
+Thesis Project and Oral Review

 Diploma and Certificate in Congregational Development